-Maryam Hamidi, PhD is a researcher at the Stanford Medicine WellMD Center and Department of Psychiatry and Behavioral Sciences.
-In her role, she is involved in development, implementation and evaluation of various innovative interventions to improve physicians’ well-being.
+Maryam Hamidi, PhD is the Associate Director of Scholarship and Health Promotion at the Stanford Medicine WellMD Center and Department of Psychiatry and Behavioral Sciences.
+In her role, she is involved in development, implementation and evaluation of innovative interventions to improve physician well-being.
 Dr. Hamidi has particular nutrition expertise in enhancing the cognitive performance and alertness of professionals with high cognitive demands.
-The focus of her current work is to use latest scientific evidence to improve the cognitive performance and overall well-being of physicians at Stanford Medicine.
+The focus of her current research is to use latest scientific evidence to reduce physician fatigue and improve the cognitive performance of physicians.
+Maryam also leads initiatives that strengthen community and connections between faculty members and promote personal well-being, self-care and culture of wellness at Stanford Medicine.

 Current Role at Stanford